myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Recorder: [**Amanda (ID 6)**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) (who kept names in two columns)
 >
 > Message:\
-> The twelve one-of-one NFTs in the [**CONSERVE ROTY BROI**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) collection are now in the wallets of their respective owners.
+> The twelve one-of-one NFTs in the [**Conserve ROTY BROI**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) collection are now in the wallets of their respective owners.
 Those that were not sold are not lost either.
-They are stored in an archive wallet created by [**Prof. NOTA v10.0**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) for conservation and protection.
+They are stored in an archive wallet created by [**Prof. NOTA v10.0**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) for storage and protection.
 In the **0101 Universe**, a wallet is a place to store proof, but across universes, a wallet can also become a waiting room.
 Not everything that waits means dead.
 Not everything unsold means not working.
 >
 > The physical twelve [**Hexagonal Canvases**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) are scattered in a way more complicated than their NFTs.
 One canvas is with a collector in the **Universe of Reality** who also holds its NFT in the **0101 Universe**.
 Four canvases whose NFTs were not sold are unknown, whether they are still held by their artists, have changed hands, changed function, been damaged, stored, forgotten, or destroyed.
 Seven canvases were successfully held, stored, and protected by [**Prof. NOTA v11.11**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) in the **Universe of Reality**.
 >